lahmatiy/express-open-in-editor/README.md

 app.use('/open-in-editor', openInEditor());

 // - to trigger middleware on *any* request method to *any* path
-//   (not recomended unless server's single purpose is to open files in editor) app.use(openInEditor());
+//   (not recommended unless server's single purpose is to open files in editor) app.use(openInEditor());
 ```